 Hitler’s first stage in this strategy was to invade Greece and subsequently seize Crete.
-During this phase the German diplomatic service and intelligence organisations were making stronger contacts with opposition parties in Iraq.
+During this phase the German diplomatic service and intelligence organisations were making stronger contacts with Iraqi opposition parties.

 This denial of petroleum and interference with links to the rest of the Empire was a great advantage to Germany and, operating through Syria and its Vichy French Government, more overt linkages were being made with the Iraqi government.